List of Bleach characters: Bounts

-The Bounts (バウント, bounto) are a group of humans with special abilities.
-They are the main antagonists during the anime-exclusive Bount and Bount Assault on Soul Society arcs.
+The Bounts (バウント, Baunto) are a group of humans with special abilities.
+They are the primary antagonistic force during the anime-exclusive Bount and Bount Assault on Soul Society arcs.
 The Bounts live eternally due to an accident during a scientific experiment earlier in the Soul Society, where they were created, and began to eat the souls of human beings to gain more power.
 They each have a unique weapon known as a Doll, a familiar which is its creator's power given physical form.
 Dolls are mostly self-sufficient creatures when released, although they tend to be used as weapons in various ways such as a large battle axe or a snake, as a sword and whip.
 Their leader Kariya, motivated by the destruction of himself and all connected to him, plans to invade the Soul Society along with the remaining Bounts to destroy it and themselves.
 However, with the exception of his friend Gō Koga, Kariya managed to have his forces wiped out by the Soul Reapers prior to himself being killed by Ichigo Kurosaki.
-IGN criticized the Bounts as being "lame bad guys," noting that the bittō (the Bounts’ mosquito-like creatures that collect souls) in particular were like "something straight out of a bad sci-fi movie," but admitted the Bounts were "decent plot devices" to develop the other characters.
+IGN criticized the Bounts as being "lame bad guys," noting that the bittō (the Bounts' mosquito-like creatures that collect souls) in particular were like "something straight out of a bad sci-fi movie," but admitted the Bounts were "decent plot devices" to develop the other characters.

 Jin Kariya

 Jin Kariya (狩矢 神, Kariya Jin) is the Leader of the Bounts who planned to destroy the entire Soul Society through the Jōkaishō, the device that created the Bounts.
 He was originally Eugene Currier, a boy who was befriended by the Soul Society scientist Ran'tao before being forced to leave his home when Soul Reapers are dispatched to kill the Bounts.
 Jin Kariya's Doll is Messer, having long absorbed it to manipulate wind without releasing it into its true form.
 While usings Messer's full power, Kariya can move the wind at such speeds in order to generate lightning and move at high speeds similar to a Flash Step.
-Eventually, defeated in the end, Kariya's true agenda is revealed to be the mutually assured destruction of the Soul Reapers and the Bounts.
+Eventually defeated in the end, Kariya's true agenda is revealed to be the mutually assured destruction of the Soul Reapers and the Bounts.

-Jin is voiced by Tōru Ōkawa in the Japanese version of the anime and by Troy Baker in the English dub.
+Jin is voiced by Tōru Ōkawa in the original Japanese version of the anime and by Troy Baker in the English dub.